 - Health (e.g. Child and Adolescent Mental Health Services)

 - Community settings (e.g. Children’s centres)

-Having at least 1 year of full time work experience in any of the above fields is essential and it would be important to demonstrate how you have applied psychology to real world issues in order to improve outcomes for children and their families.
+It will be important to demonstrate how you have applied psychology to real world issues in order to improve outcomes for children and their families.